Benali-Samar/Vlog-Buddie/README.md

 *Discription*

-Vlog buddie can be used for "study with me" vlogs ;) enjoy!
+Vlog buddie can be used for "study with me" vlogs ;)

 It records video capture using purely Unix standards.